-The Munro's of Fowlis have, in every one of their Generations, been intermarried with many of the best Families of Nobility and Gentry in the North of Scotland.
-And it is yet more for their Honour, that they were among the First in those Parts that embraced the Reformation, and have ever fince been zealous Afferters of it.
-And many of them have not only given great Countenance and Encouragement to the Ministers of the Gospel in the Parishes under their Influence, in Consequence of which a great Harvest of most eminent Christians hath been produced there; but also have themselves been signal Examples of true Piety, and a Behaviour in all its Branches most ornamental to a Christian Profession.
-I fear, there have been few Families, to which fuch a Character can be universally applied: But it is certain, that so far as it is the Case, it is the most illustrious of all Hereditary Honours; and therefore seems to have been mentioned with the utmost Propriety by my several Correspondents in this Connection.
+and a Behaviour in all its Branches most ornamental to a Christian Profession.
+I fear, there have been few Families, to which such a Character can be universally applied: But it is certain, that so far as it is the Case, it is the most illustrious of all the Hereditary, Pronours; and therefore feems to have been mentoused with the utmost Propriety by my several Correspondents in the Connection.

-According to Buchanan, it was in the Beginning of the Eleventh Century, and about the Time of the Conquest in England, when Malcolm the IId of that Name, King of Scots, first distributed, or as it is expressed, feu-ed out or fee-ed, the Lands of Scotland to the great Families thereof, on Account of their eminent Services in his many Battles with the Danes, until he forced them quite out of his Kingdom.
-And according to Tradition, it was on that Occasion, that the Country betwixt the Burough of Dingavall and the Water of Alness, in the Shire of Ross, was given to Donald Munro; and which is therefore to this Day called Ferrindonald, that is, Donald's Land.
-And Part of these Lands were afterwards by the King erected into a Barony, called the Barony of Fowlis.
+According to Buckenan, it was in the Beginning of the Eleventh Century, and about the Time of the Conquest in England, when Majcolm the 11% of that Name, King of Scots, first distributed, or as it is expressed, fau ad not of Scots, first distributed, or as it is expressed, fau and not not be great.
+Families thereof, on Account of their, eminent Sevices in his many Battles with the Danes, until he forced them quite out of the Kingdom.
+And according to Tradition, it was on that Occasion, that the Country betwith the Brough of Diograpal and the Water of Mindji, in the Shire of Refs, was given to Danald Musres at and which is theirefore to this Day called Feyriand donald, that it, Dynald' Land.
+And Part of these Lands were afterwards by the King erected into a Barrow, called the Barroy of Fourts.

-I shall not follow the Annals of this Family fo far, as to entertain the Publick with a Detail of the Barons of Foolis in their several Generations through these early Ages; but shall begin my particular Narration of them only from the Time they became Protestans, when their brave Beharation of the Company of the Protestans, when their brave Beharation of the Company of the Comp viour and Example will afford us more Inflruction, and the Facts concerning them may be depended on with more Certainty.
-And therefore I shall only before that Time observe.
+I shall not follow the Annals of this Family so far, as to entertain the Publick with a Detail of the Barver, of Focular in their several Generations through these early Ages; but shall begin my particular Narration of them only from the Time they became Protefants, when their brave Behaviour, and Example will assord us more Instruction, and the Facts concerning them may be depended on with more Certainty.
+And there fore I thall only before that Time observe,